 Sean D. Cowdrey was born and raised in a rural part of central Illinois where his extended family still resides.
 From 1984 to 1988, he attended North Central University in Minneapolis, Minnesota, and then attended Pepperdine University School of Law in Malibu, California, receiving his Juris Doctor degree in 1991, graduating with honors.
 While in law school, Mr. Cowdrey served as a law clerk to the Honorable Melinda Johnson, Ventura County Superior Court Judge.
 Mr. Cowdrey received the American Jurisprudence Award in Civil Remedies.

 After being admitted to the bar in 1991, Mr. Cowdrey developed his legal skills in a variety of areas of the law by working at several Ventura and Santa Barbara firms.
 In 1998, Mr. Cowdrey opened his own law practice in Ventura.
 In 2001, he accepted an invitation to return to one of his prior firms as a partner where he primarily defended numerous long-term health care companies against claims of elder abuse.
-Mr. Cowdrey has continued his health care practice with his partners at Beach Cowdrey Jenkins.
+Mr. Cowdrey has continued his health care practice with his partners at Beach Cowdrey Jenkins, LLP.
 He has received the highest, AV-Preeminent rating from his peers.

 Mr. Cowdrey’s practice emphasizes litigation, specifically in the areas of elder abuse and neglect by nursing homes and other long-term health care providers, medical malpractice, HMO/health insurance liability, personal injury, wrongful death, employment discrimination, wrongful termination, and business matters.
 In 2006, Mr. Cowdrey secured a defense verdict for one of his skilled nursing clients in a case that was designated one of the Top 10 Defense Verdicts for 2006 by the Los Angeles Daily Journal.